hope-ui/hope-ui/apps/docs/README.md

-## hope-ui-docs
+# @hope-ui/docs

-Documentation website of the Hope UI component library.
+Documentation of the Hope UI component library.